Monterey Park, California: 2000s–present

 In 2017, Monterey Park was recognized as "America's Best Places to Live 2017" ranked at #3 by Money magazine and three local news TV stations.
 It also ranked at #2 in Money Magazine's "The 10 Best Places in America to Raise a Family".

-On January 21, 2023, a mass shooting occurred in Monterey Park at a dance studio in the city, after a Chinese New Year celebration where twenty people were shot, killing eleven of them, and injuring nine others.
-The gunman, identified as 72-year-old Huu Can Tran, fled and was later found dead from a self-inflicted gunshot wound in nearby Torrance the next day.
+On January 21, 2023, a mass shooting occurred at a dance studio in the city, after a Chinese New Year celebration where twenty people were shot, killing eleven of them, and injuring nine others.
+The gunman, identified as 72-year-old Huu Can Tran, fled and was found dead from a self-inflicted gunshot wound in Torrance the next day.

 Geography

-According to the United States Census Bureau, the city has a total area of 20.0 km2, of which, 19.9 km2 is land, and 0.16 km2 (0.39%) is water.
+According to the United States Census Bureau, the city has a total area of 20.0 km2, of which, 19.9 km2 is land, and 0.16 km2 (0.77%) is water.

-The city boundaries include Los Angeles to the west, unincorporated East Los Angeles to the south and west, Alhambra to the north, Rosemead to the northeast, Montebello to the south, and unincorporated South San Gabriel to the southeast.
+The city boundaries include unincorporated East Los Angeles to the west and southwest, Alhambra to the north, Rosemead to the northeast, Montebello to the south, and unincorporated South San Gabriel to the southeast.

 Demographics

+Monterey Park first appeared as a city in the 1920 U.S. census.